Ahmad-197/Portfolio-Projects/README.md

 ### 5.3.
 LSTM Mapper
 LSTM mapper is very useful in learning long-term dependencies in data which with other recurrent neural networks (RNNs) suffer from gradient vanishing or exploding problem <a href="#ref8">[9]</a>.
 Thus, LSTM can learn temporal dependencies more accurately.
 The LSTM mapper used consists of two 2D convolutional, one flatten, three dense and two LSTM layers.
 The Fig. 13 shows the block diagram for the LSTM mapper and decoder and changes to the input data shape as it flows.
 A time series EIT measurement of length four is passed into this mapper as well and it is trained to predict the latent representation from the voltages.
 The results of the LSTM mapper are discussed in the next section.
+A detailed view of the architecture of the LSTM or its training could be viewed in [LSTM Mapper Simulation](Notebooks/LSTM_Mapper_Simulation.ipynb) or [LSTM Mapper Exp](Notebooks/LSTM_Mapper_Exp.ipynb) notebooks.

 Mesh plots for true and predicted permittivity distribution using simulated data are shown in the figure below.

 <p align="center">